Carlos Martínez (pitcher, born 1991): Pitching profile

 The curveball Martínez throws is one of his breaking balls, grading at a 50 on the 20–80 scale, and 60 potential on a 20–80 scale as of October 2012.
 It features either an 11-to-5 or 12-to-6 break and it is very difficult to hit when in top form.
 The main discrepancy with this pitch is when he gets around on it and finishes with a "looping" effect.
 His other breaking pitch, the slider, became a fastball alternative go-to pitch in 2013.
 Also a power pitch, it averages 82.5 mph with -2.16 in of vertical break, and has proven to be effective in garnering swing-and-miss strikes.

 The changeup was Martínez' secondary pitch throughout his rise in minor leagues.
 It averages in the mid- to upper-80s MPH and shows some sink at times, and grades at 40 on a 20–80 scale with 50 potential, as of October 2012.
 However, he also lacked feel and can throw it too firmly.
 It is especially effective, however, because of his ability to throw it with nearly identical arm speed to his fastball.
 With the efficaciousness of the fastball and curveball, the changeup is not required in a relief role, but gives a versatile option when starting.
 Overall, throwing strikes needs to improve, especially down in the strike zone, according to Baseball Prospect Nation.
 Nonetheless, this could develop into a plus skill.
 He naturally operates high in the strike zone, so working down will shift the hitters' eye levels in addition to the confounding movement of the fastball and curveball.

 Whether there have been any concerns about effectiveness related to Martínez' lack of physical stature, his career minor league numbers have minimized them through 2013.
 In 327 2/3 IP, he has allowed just 14 HR for a rate of 0.4 HR/9.
 He allowed one home run in 28 1/3 IP with the major league club in 2013.
 His ground-ball rate was above 50 percent in 2012–13, after steadily increasing as he progressed through the minor leagues.
 It was 52.3% for the Cardinals in 2013.
 His fly-ball rate has held steady throughout his professional career.

 Personal life

 Martínez and his wife, Laura Rivas, have three sons.

+Martínez was suspended by Major League Baseball in 2022 for violating its Joint Domestic Violence, Sexual Assault and Child Abuse Policy, though the league did not reveal what actions led to this discipline.

 Philanthropy

-In 2015, Martínez founded the Tsunami Waves Foundation to help children in need in Missouri, Illinois, and in the Dominican Republic.
+In 2015, Martínez founded the Tsunami Waves Foundation to help children in need in Missouri, Illinois, and the Dominican Republic.
 He has visited schools and set up baseball clinics in Fairmont City, Illinois and collected gloves and other baseball equipment for kids in Puerto Plata.
-He hosts an annual charity bowling event to raise money for the Foundation.
+He hosted an annual charity bowling event to raise money for the foundation.